MCP troubleshooting

 Download fails

-• If you run locally, make sure any proxy or base URL is correct.
+download_urlreturned byplan_file_infois reachable from your network. - If you run locally, make sure the base URL (

 Low‑quality output